 More than ever before, I was driven during the pandemic to use the camera to wrestle with and articulate my inner world.
 Each image is an attempt to condense a feeling state – a desire, a dream, a fear – into a kind of visual artifact.
 To mark it, express it, maybe even let it go.
 I mostly used a digital camera with a ten-second delay timer to make these narrative-driven self-portraits, influenced by my background in theater and performance.

 The images are vessels that hold the tension between the light and the dark simultaneously.
-Curiously, when I make an image about an “ugly” moment, often the grace that also lives inside it comes suddenly to light.
-Or a sense of the absurd or the surreal provides me a moment to breathe, to break through the quotidian, the daily grind, however briefly.
+Curiously, when I made an image out of an “ugly” moment, the grace that also lives inside it often came suddenly to light.
+Or a sense of the absurd or the surreal provided me a moment to breathe, to break through the quotidian, the daily grind, however briefly.